dimitri-nicolo/calico/v2.3/reference/advanced/etcd-rbac/kubernetes.md

 When using etcd with RBAC, all components that access etcd must be configured with the proper certificates.
-This document describes the users and roles needed to segment etcd so that Kubernetes and {{site.prodname}} can only read and write within their respected subtrees/prefixes.
-To configure more compartmentalized configurations of the {{site.prodname}} components, see this addon:
+This document describes the users and roles needed to segment etcd so that Kubernetes and {{site.tseeprodname}} can only read and write within their respected subtrees/prefixes.
+To configure more compartmentalized configurations of the {{site.tseeprodname}} components, see this addon:
 [guide](kubernetes-advanced).

 This guide assumes you are following the general